informatics-lab/blog/_posts/2015-05-19-volume-rendering-live.md

 ![Volume Rendering](https://dl.dropboxusercontent.com/u/2665124/blogimages/vol-rend-screenshot.png)

 This is using some synthetic data, its not to scale and its a bit clunky but its a start!
 To be clear - this is far from finished in its current state.
 It has controls like a flight sim/first person game i.e. mouse looks and the arrows/WSAD move the camera.

-Let us know what you think on our [new forum](https://community.informaticslab.co.uk/topic/4/what-ideas-have-you-got-for-our-first-version-of-3d-weather)!